Covid 19 - FAQ's

 A deep clean of the setting will take place immediately with staff wearing full PPE.
 All toys and equipment will be fully sterilised.
-We follow Covid cleaning in non health care settings guidance.
+We follow Covid-19 cleaning guidance in non-health care settings.

-If there has been a positive case, we will inform you of the steps we have taken at the setting.
+If there has been a positive case and your child is not in the affected bubble, he/she does not need to isolate but we will still inform you of the steps we have taken at the setting.

-It is your choice for your child to attend preschool, these are uncertain times and everyone has to make their own choices.
+It is your choice for your child to attend nursery, these are uncertain times and everyone has to make their own choices.
+However, the reason we have been asked to stay open is because Early Years settings pose a much lower risk to younger children and there is limited evidence it spreads in early years age group.

 What terms and conditions apply?

-The same terms and conditions that applied before the Covid-19 pandemic now apply, so please refer to them.
+The same terms and conditions that applied before the Covid-19 pandemic still apply, so please refer to them.
 They are available on the website.

-You can withdraw giving one terms notice and rebook for a date of your choice to suit you and your family’s situation, subject to availability.
+You can withdraw giving one months’ notice and rebook for a date of your choice to suit you and your family’s situation, subject to availability.

 If my child has a temperature, should I keep them at home?

 Absolutely, we will take temperatures on arrival.
-Please follow government guidance https://www.nhs.uk/conditions/coronavirus-covid-19/
+Please follow government guidance here

 If my child is off in isolation, do I need to pay?